markschultz/team-panda-fall-2024/adrs/adr-010-employer-management-microservice.md

 - We are following a microservice architectural style
 - There is a hard requirement for employer representatives to be able to manage information about the employer
+- There is a hard requirement for employers to be able to input new job postings
 - There is also a hard requirement for employer representatives to be able to search for matches on a job posting, and to review candidates.

 ## Decision